Killis B. Bonner

-Killis B. Bonner (1847 - ?) was a farmer and state legislator in Florida.
+Killis B. Bonner (c.
+1847 - ?) was an American farmer and state legislator in Florida.
 He represented Marion County, Florida in the Florida House of Representatives in 1877.

 He was born in North Carolina.

 He was elected in 1876.
 Some House documents use his initials and identify him as K. B. Bonner.
 He lost the 1878 election for a Florida House seat to Robert Bullock.